geovedi/book-notes/2016/grit.notes.md

 - Introduction to Grit and its Importance
   - The book emphasizes the significance of grit in achieving one's potential.
   - Grit is defined as passion and perseverance towards long-term goals, surpassing the distraction of talent obsession.
-  - The author's intention in writing the book is to share the value of grit and its role in success.
+  - Angela's intention in writing the book is to share the value of grit and its role in success.
 - Growing Grit: Inward and Outward Paths
   - Grit can be developed both "from the inside out" and "from the outside in."
   - Individuals can cultivate grit by nurturing interests, practicing challenges that exceed skills, connecting work to a larger purpose, and maintaining hope.